Warning

 data_nodes => '{ "data_node_1", "data_node_2", "data_node_4", "data_node_7" }');

-If hash partitioning is not being used, the chunk_time_interval should be the same as the non-distributed case, as all of the incoming data is handled by a single node.
+If you do not enable hash partitioning, use the same chunk_time_interval settings as a non-distributed instance.
+This is because all incoming data is handled by a single node.

 Keywords